Are you formatting Your Samsung T5 for Your Mac. Or MacBook Pro, MacBook Air or M1 Mac?

 How you pick your Samsung T5 from the Disk Utility external drives list is important.
-This is why you needed your list expanded.
+This is why you needed your external storage list expanded.

-You need to pick your Samsung T5 at the drive level.
-This is the top level in the expanded External drives view.
+You need to pick your Samsung portable SSD at the drive level.
+This is the top level in the expanded External drive’s view.

 The second arrow in the above picture shows you where.

 Take care.
-If you don’t pick your T5 at the drive level then you wont be able format it.
-And you’ll get odd errors with your Disk Utility.
+If you don’t pick your T5 at the drive level.
+Then you won’t be able format it.
+And you’ll get odd errors with Disk Utility.